-We had a gain in the year ended December 31, 2021, but incurred significant losses in previous prior years and expect to incur losses over the next several years and may never achieve or maintain profitability.
+We had a loss in the year ended December 31, 2022, incurred significant losses in previous years and expect to incur losses during the current and over the next several years and may never achieve or maintain profitability.

-We had a net loss of \$46.7 million in the three months ended March 31, 2022, and a net gain of \$329.6 million in the full year 2021.
-As of March 31, 2022, we had an accumulated deficit of \$501.8 million.
+We had a net loss of \$77.2 million in the three months ended March 31, 2023, and a net loss of \$126.8 million in the full year 2022.
+As of March 31, 2023, we had an accumulated deficit of \$659.2 million.
 In the past, we have financed our operations primarily through the sale of equity securities and convertible debt, venture loans, upfront payments from our collaboration partners and, to a lesser extent, subsidies and grants from governmental agencies and fees for services.
-We expect to finance our operations in 2022 and 2023 primarily from payments we collected and expect to collect in relation to the CSL Behring Agreement.
+We expect to finance our operations in 2023 and 2024 primarily from our existing cash resources including payments we collected and expect to collect in relation to the CSL Behring Agreement.
 We have devoted substantially all our financial resources and efforts to research and development, including preclinical studies and clinical trials.
 We expect to continue to incur significant expenses and losses over the next several years, and our net losses may fluctuate significantly from quarter to quarter and year to year.

-We anticipate that our expenses will increase substantially as we:
+We anticipate that our expenses will increase for the foreseeable future and will include costs related to: